 The Krka National Park is a spacious, largely unchanged region of exceptional and multifaceted natural value, and includes one or more preserved or insignificantly altered ecosystems.
 Krka was proclaimed a National Park in 1985 to protect the Krka River and is characterised by exceptionally abundant and varied flora and fauna.
-Krka is rich in freshwater biodiversity because of the long geographical isolation of the catchment and has around 20 unique species of fish.
+Krka is rich in biodiversity with over two hundred bird species, a variety of reptiles and amphibians including the olm and strictly protected mammals such as wolves and wildcats.
 Only a short drive from the coastal city of Split, it surrounds the middle-lower course of the Krka River and is intended primarily for scientific, cultural, educational, recreational, and tourism activities.
 Whilst on site students stay in a house and research base located just at the edge of the National Park.
 They will sleep in bunk beds in dormitories across 2 floors.
-Rooms are shared with up to 8/10 people, and there are shared shower and toilet facilities in the house.
+Room sizes vary from 6-17 people, and there are shared shower and toilet facilities in the house.
 There is a communal eating area and lecture area and a garden.

 Krka National Park is a sub location to Croatia